The internet is full of stories of successful Agile transformations, but I'd like to start this article by sharing my experience that didn't end well.

 To create one, here are a few practices you should consider:

 - Introduce work-in-progress (WIP) limits.
-They will help you create a true pull process in your workflow by limiting the amount of work you execute simultaneously.
+They will help you create a true pull system in your workflow by limiting the amount of work you execute simultaneously.
 Thus, you will be able to deliver faster.

 - Establish explicit policies for the workflow.
 They might cover everything from what "Done" means for your process to service-level agreements.